 This work product was prepared solely for METRO for the purposes described herein and may not be appropriate to use for other purposes.
 Milliman does not intend to benefit and assumes no duty or liability to other parties who receive this work.
 Milliman recommends that third parties be aided by their own actuary or other qualified professional when reviewing the Milliman work product.

-Option 3 - Joint and 100% survivor
+Option 2 - Joint and 50% survivor Option 3 - Joint and 100% survivor

 Option 4 - Other